Guicey Server Pages¶

 }

-Note that disabled errors will be indicated as [DISABLED ERRORS] in console report.
+Note that disabled errors will be indicated as [DISABLED ERRORS]

-SPA routing
+SPA routing¶

 If you use Single Page Applications then you may face the need to recognize html5 client routing urls and redirect to index page.
 You can read more about it in guicey SPA module.